Supercomputing-System-AI-Lab/MiniKV/README.md

 TORCH_CUDA_ARCH_LIST="9.0" uv pip install -e . --no-build-isolation # based on your GPU
 ```

-3. Install Triton from source (we do this for a stable install on GH200, if working on a platform with pre-built wheels you can do a uv pip install here)
+3. Install Triton from source (we do this for a stable install on GH200, if working on a platform with pre-built wheels you should do a uv pip install here)
 ```
+# follow triton installation instructions, usually under `install from source` in readme.md
 git clone https://github.com/triton-lang/triton.git triton_install
-# follow triton installation instructions
+cd triton_install
+git checkout v3.3.0
+uv pip install -r python/requirements.txt --no-build-isolation uv pip install -e python --no-build-isolation
 ```

 4. Install flash attention from souce